ErnestLontoc/IMAGPRO-Video-Color-Blind-Simulator/README.md

 ## Usage
 1. Clone the Repository: Clone this repository to your local machine or download the script file (color_blindness_simulator.py).
 2. Prepare Your Video: Ensure you have a valid .mp4 video file that you want to simulate for color blindness.
+3. Change the path file or directory in the script to your desired path file
-3. Run the Script: Open a terminal window and navigate to the directory where the script is located.
+4. Run the Script: Open a terminal window and navigate to the directory where the script is located.
 Run the following command:
 ![image](https://github.com/ErnestLontoc/IMAGPRO-Video-Color-Blind-Simulator/assets/104815584/75a91f84-7856-40b0-a1fb-a1b4c483c2cc)
-4. Follow the Prompts: The script will prompt you to enter the type of colorblindness (1 for Protanomaly, 2 for Deuteranomaly, 3 for Tritanomaly) and the intensity level (1 for 0.5, 2 for 1.0).
+5. Follow the Prompts: The script will prompt you to enter the type of colorblindness (1 for Protanomaly, 2 for Deuteranomaly, 3 for Tritanomaly) and the intensity level (1 for 0.5, 2 for 1.0).
-5. Wait for Processing: The script will simulate the color blindness effects on each frame of the video.
+6. Wait for Processing: The script will simulate the color blindness effects on each frame of the video.
 This may take some time depending on the length and complexity of the video.
-6. View the Output: Once the simulation is complete, you can find the simulated video (CBVideo.mp4) in the same directory as the script.
+7. View the Output: Once the simulation is complete, you can find the simulated video (CBVideo.mp4) in the same directory as the script.
-7. Optional: Add Audio: If you want to add audio to the simulated video, follow the prompts at the end of the script.
+8. Optional: Add Audio: If you want to add audio to the simulated video, follow the prompts at the end of the script.
 The final video with audio will be saved as OutputWithAudio.mp4.